 - Computer Operations

-Diploma and certificate programs have few, if any, general course requirements such as World History or Social Studies.
-The focus of these programs is to train you for the specific responsibilities of administrative medical assistants.
+Diploma and certificate programs have few, if any, general course requirements, since the focus of these programs is to teach the specific responsibilities of administrative MAs.

-An associate’s degree, by contrast, usually has a moderate portion of general course material along with those courses specific to medical assisting.
-You will gain a broader education that you can apply toward more advanced degrees later on.
-Associate’s degrees in administrative medical assisting usually last around 2 years.
+An associate’s degree, by contrast, usually has a moderate portion of general course material along with core-specific courses.
+These programs impart a broader education that can be applied toward more advanced degrees later on.

 Many community and junior colleges, vocational schools, and technical schools offer administrative medical assisting programs.
-You can explore medical assistant schools to see what each program offers.
-But whatever school you choose to attend, make sure that it is accredited by either the Accreditation Bureau of Health Education Schools (ABHES) or the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The most reputable schools are accredited by either the Accreditation Bureau of Health Education Schools (ABHES) or the Commission on Accreditation of Allied Health Education Programs (CAAHEP).